The 50th Anniversary of The Godfather

 When Pacino came to screen test for the part, he hadn’t memorized the scene, causing Puzo to pull his initial support for the novice actor.
 Ultimately, Pacino won over casting director Fred Roos by agreeing to do the part for only $35,000.

-Michael Corleone (Al Pacino) & Sonny Corleone (James Caan) in The GodfatherRollingStone (Paramount Pictures)
+Michael Corleone (Al Pacino) & Sonny Corleone (James Caan) in The Godfather—RollingStone (Paramount Pictures)

 James Caan as Sonny Corleone

 James Caan originally screen-tested for the role of Michael Corleone.
 However, Caan’s style of acting was too improvisational and emotional and, therefore, unfitting for the part of the calm, composed Michael.
 Coppola realized Caan would be far more fit to play Sonny, the rash and dramatic brother who acts before he thinks, nearly destroying his family in the process.
 Ultimately, Caan filled the role perfectly.
 His knack for choosing the right moments to launch off-script often elicited authentic surprise and alarm from cast members.
-In fact, in the scene where Sonny fights his brother-in-law Carlo Rizzo, Caan broke fellow actor Gianni Russo’s ribs when he spontaneously and without warning hurled a garbage can.
+In fact, in the scene where Sonny fights his brother-in-law, Carlo Rizzo, Caan breaks fellow actor Gianni Russo’s ribs when he spontaneously and without warning hurls a garbage can.

-Mark Seal, author of Leave the Gun, Take the Cannoli, a book published in 2021 examining how The Godfather came together despite a constant stream of setbacks, said, “James Caan’s fiery portrayal of Sonny will surely be remembered as one of the greats, as evidenced by what Caan told me about how people would test him in public to see if he would react like Sonny Corleone.
+Mark Seal, author of Leave the Gun, Take the Cannoli, a book published in 2021 examining how The Godfather came together despite a constant stream of setbacks, said, “James Caan’s fiery portrayal of Sonny will surely be remembered as one of the greats, as evidenced by what Caan told me about how people would test him in public to see if he would react like Sonny Corleone.”

 Sadly, James Caan recently passed away.
 He died at Ronald Reagan UCLA Medical Center in Los Angeles on July 6, 2022, at the age of 82.
 His passing was caused by a heart attack resulting from a long-standing battle with coronary artery disease.
 Some of his most notable roles include Brian Piccolo in Brian’s Song, Walter Hobbs in Elf, and, of course, Sonny Corleone in The Godfather.